sttp-book/sttp-book.github.io/chapters/pragmatic-testing/design-for-testability.md

 Reducing the complexity of such conditions, for example by breaking it into multiple smaller conditions, will not reduce the overall complexity of the problem, but will "spread" it.

 - **Private methods and testability**: A common question among developers is whether to test private methods or not.
 In principle, testers should test private methods only through their public methods.
 However, testers often feel the urge to test a particular private method in isolation.
 One common cause for this feeling is the lack of cohesion or the complexity of this private method.
 In other words, this method does something so different to the public method, and/or its task is so complex, that it has to be tested separately.
-This is a good example of when "the test speaks to the developer" (a common saying among Test-Driven Developers) and/or its task is so complex, that it has to be tested separately.
+This is a good example of when "the test speaks to the developer" (a common saying among Test-Driven Developers).

 In terms of the design this might mean that this private method does not belong in its current place.
 A common refactoring is to extract this method, maybe to a new brand new class.
 There, the former private method, now a public method, can be tested normally by the developer.
 The original class, where the private method used to be, should now depend on this new class.